jckoester/recipepress-reloaded/readme.txt

 = 0.7.12 =
 * Fixed a bug creating wrong slugs for RPR categories and tags
+* Fixed several minor bugs

 = 0.7.11 =
 * Fixed some deprecated functions for the use with Wordpress 4.3

 = 0.7.10 =
 * Added Dutrch translation
 * Added an optional separator for ingredient notes
 * Improved display of instruction images
 * Improved display of nutritional information
 * Bugfixes in widgets